Julian J. Bussgang: Career

 Bussgang immigrated to the United States in 1949.
 He went to MIT and received his MSEE in 1951.
 His thesis was the Bussgang theorem first published as an RLE Report.
 After his graduation, he began working at MIT Lincoln Laboratory.
 Later, alongside his work at Lincoln Laboratory, he enrolled at Harvard for a PhD in Applied Physics, which he received in 1955.
 After he graduated, he joined the RCA Aerospace Division in Waltham, MA (later in Burlington, MA).
 He started as an engineer but then was promoted first as Group Leader, then as Manager of Radar Development, and later became Manager of Applied Research.

-In 1962, Bussgang left RCA and founded Signatron Inc., an electronics firm located in Lexington.
-When he started thinking about founding Signatron in 1962, he started teaching at Northeastern University and continued until 1965.
-He also taught a course at Harvard from 1964 to 1965.
-Signatron developed high data rate, troposcatter (over the horizon) modems, HF modems and radio channel simulators.
-After leaving RCA, Bussgang worked as a consultant and was involved with the Apollo program.
-He was a consultant to Grumman Aircraft in the selection, simulation, and evaluation of Rendezvous Radar and Landing Radar for LEM (Lunar Excursion Module) for man's first trip to the moon.
-In 1984, he sold Signatron to the aerospace firm Sundstrand Corporation but was asked to stay with the company for three more years, so he retired in 1987.